How the Health Care Law Benefits You

 Already the Affordable Care Act has led to better value, better health, and better choices for millions of Americans.

 As the law’s implementation continues, we’re ensuring that all Americans have access to affordable, quality health coverage that leads to better value, better health, and better choices.

-- 129 million non-elderly Americans have some type of pre-existing health condition, including 17.6 million children.
+- No more denials because of Pre-Existing Conditions.
+129 million non-elderly Americans have some type of pre-existing health condition, including 17.6 million children.
 Today, insurers can no longer deny coverage to children because of a pre-existing condition, like asthma or diabetes, under the health care law.
 And beginning in 2014, health insurers will no longer be able to charge more or deny coverage to anyone because of a pre-existing condition.

 A Stronger Medicare Program